 A study of the epic tradition in ancient, classical, and medieval literature.
 Particular attention will be given to aspects of heroism and the quest theme.
-May be offered for major credit in classics and English.
+May be offered for major credit in Classics and English.
+Prerequisite(s): ENGL 1406 (ENGL 1413/ENGL 1423) with a minimum grade of C-.

-IDST 2453 Epic Tradition 3
+IDST 2453 Epic Tradition 2